 This GNIB card must be renewed each year that you study in Dublin.

 As part of your GNIB agreement, you are eligible to work up to 20 hours a week while in Dublin.
 For information about working on or off-campus please see:

-Orientation is the time to ask all questions, to meet other students, have fun and dive into the Irish culture!
+Orientation is the time to ask all questions, to meet other students, have fun and dive into Irish culture!
 Orientation introduces you to the University and key staff members, and provides you with crucial information and advice that will assist you in adjusting to the living and learning environment of the University.
 You will receive academic advice about your course and support in how to enroll in the correct units of study.
 The UCD Orientation program runs over one week prior to the start of term.

-Please note that Orientation Week begins officially on the 5th September so it is wise to arrive in good time.
-Classes begin on Monday 11th September.
+Please note that Orientation Week begins officially on 4th September, so it is wise to arrive in good time.
+Classes begin on Monday 10th September.
 Please also check www.ucd.ie/international/study-at-ucd-global/coming-to-ireland/orientation for updates on September 2018 Orientation, with the full schedule available in July.